Hyapatia Lee

 Vicki Lynch, known professionally as Hyapatia Lee, is an American former adult film actress.
-As part Cherokee, she was the only Native American in the adult business during her tenure; this contributed to her becoming one of the best-known actresses of the Golden Age of Porn.
+She was one of the best-known actresses of the Golden Age of Porn.
 Lee is an AVN and XRCO Hall of Fame inductee.

 Early life and education

-Lee was born in Haughville, Indianapolis, to teenage parents and is of Cherokee and Irish descent.
+Lee was born to teenage parents in the Haughville neighborhood of Indianapolis, Indiana, and is of Irish and Cherokee descent.
 She attended the local high school, where she performed in several musicals.

 Career

 In 1984, Lee appeared in Sweet Young Foxes and Penthouse magazine.

 Over time, her husband Bud Lee joined the cast and crew of her films.
 Together they created the second-most-expensive pornographic film (at the time), The Ribald Tales of Canterbury (1985), a version of Geoffrey Chaucer's The Canterbury Tales.

 In 1993, she was inducted into the AVN Hall of Fame, and the XRCO Hall of Fame in 1994.
 She was also given the Lifetime Achievement Award from the Free Speech Coalition in 1995.

 In 1998, members of her fan club received a report that she had died due to diabetes.
-The report was inaccurate.
+The report was falsified by Hyapatia Lee herself.

 Like many adult performers of the era, she retained no rights to her films.

 Music

 For SRO Records, Lee recorded the 7-inch single "Telephone Man", released in 1988; and the album Two Sides Of Hyapatia Lee in 1989.
 "Rub-a-Dub-Dub" from the album featured on Dr. Demento's 'Funny Five' playlist, airing April 30, 1989.

 In 1994, Lee recorded the album Double Euphoric with her band W4IK.
 She toured with the same band, which was based in Los Angeles, and also with another band, based in Indiana, called Vision Quest.

 In 1999, one of Lee's tracks from her 1994 release appeared on the music CD Porn to Rock.

-Double Euphoric was re-released in September 2010, both in physical and digital versions, via outlets such as CD Baby, Amazon and Apple iTunes.
+Double Euphoric was re-released in September 2010, both in physical and digital versions, via outlets such as CD Baby, Amazon, and Apple iTunes.

 Writing

 Lee is an online columnist for High Times.

-In 1993, Lee co-wrote an autobiography comic book with Jay Allen Sanford, Carnal Comics: Hyapatia Lee, featuring her true life story illustrated by the Vampirella artist Louis Small Jr..
-She also took part in and appeared within the Carnal Comics title Triple-X Cinema: A Cartoon History, as well as co-starring with her friend Porsche Lynn in another issue of the adult comic book line.
-In 2000, Lee self-published an autobiography, The Secret Life of Hyapatia Lee.
+In 1993, Lee co-wrote an autobiography comic book with Jay Allen Sanford, Carnal Comics: Hyapatia Lee, featuring her true life story illustrated by the Vampirella artist Louis Small Jr… She also took part in and appeared within the Carnal Comics title Triple-X Cinema: A Cartoon History, as well as co-starring with her friend Porsche Lynn in another issue of the adult comic book line.
+In 2000, Lee self-published an autobiography, The Secret Lives of Hyapatia Lee.
 In 2016, she authored a self-help book, Native Strength – The First Step on the Path to an Indomitable Life, the first in a series.